supminn/neoG_videoLibrary/ReadME.md

     * Move from liked videos to playlist

 4. Beautifying with styleSUP
-    * Import the css library on .css file
+    * Import the CSS library on .css file
     * Add respective classes
     * Change theme using ThemeProvider (upcoming)